evelynhaskins/DisasterTweetPredictor/README.md

-Here’s a description of the steps taken in the project, which can be included in the README:

----

 # Disaster Tweet Classification - Kaggle Competition

 This project focuses on classifying tweets as disaster-related or non-disaster-related using a machine learning model.
 The dataset used for this project is sourced from the Kaggle competition: [NLP - Getting Started](https://www.kaggle.com/c/nlp-getting-started/code).